EuracBiomedicalResearch/batch_centroid/README.md

 # Tipps and tricks

-For our cluster it might be helpful to put jobs in e.g. the *slow* queue, as this will cause other jobs to be paused to automatically run mine.
+For our cluster it might be helpful to put jobs in e.g. the *slow* queue, as this will cause other jobs to be paused to automatically run mine (i.e. add `-p slow` as a parameter.